almin/almin/docs/README.md

 :memo: `State`, `Domain` and `Repository` is optional on Almin, because the best for these components is vary based on application.

-Almin has not perfect solution for various application, but we can write code thinking.
+Almin has not perfect solution for an application, but we can write code thinking.

 We are going to learn two architecture(Flux/CQRS) using Almin :)